Operation Mersad

-Operation Mersad (عملیات مرصاد, Operation Ambush) also called Operation Foroughe Javidan (عملیات فروغ جاویدان, Operation Eternal Light, MeK's codename) were among the last major military operations of the Iran–Iraq War.
+Operation Mersad (عملیات مرصاد) was the Iranian counteroffensive against the People's Mujahedin of Iran (MEK)'s July 1988 incursion into western Iran, which the MEK code-named Operation Forough Javidan (عملیات فروغ جاویدان).
+These operations were among the last major military actions of the Iran–Iraq War.

-In July 1988, 7,000 militants from the Peoples Mojahedin Organization of Iran (MEK) launched a major military offensive with the goal of capturing key cities such as Kermanshah, and ultimately topple the Iranian government.
-Led by Lieutenant-General Ali Sayad Shirazi, Operation Mersad began on 26 July 1988 and lasted only a few days, whereby the Iranian Armed Forces defeated MEK forces.
+In July 1988, 7,000 MEK militants launched Operation Eternal Light, a major offensive from Iraqi territory that began on 26 July and aimed to capture key cities such as Kermanshah and ultimately topple the Iranian government.
+The ensuing Iranian counteroffensive, known as Operation Mersad and led by Lieutenant-General Ali Sayad Shirazi of the Iranian Armed Forces, defeated the MEK within a few days.

 Prelude and objectives

-On 20 July 1987 the Iran–Iraq War was coming to an end under the United Nations Security Council Resolution 598.
-Iran had suffered major defeats in southern Iraq during the Second Battle of Al Faw and Operation Tawakalna ala Allah as well as along the central portion of the border within Iran, and was contemplating on accepting the ceasefire.
-The MEK operation code-named "Eternal Light" took place on 26 July 1988, six days after Ayatollah Khomeini had officially announced his acceptance of the UN brokered ceasefire resolution.
+United Nations Security Council Resolution 598 was adopted on 20 July 1987.
+By July 1988, Iran had suffered major defeats in southern Iraq during the Second Battle of Al Faw and Operation Tawakalna ala Allah as well as along the central portion of the border within Iran.
+Tehran formally accepted the resolution on 18 July 1988.
+The MEK operation code-named "Eternal Light" took place on 26 July 1988, six days after Ayatollah Khomeini publicly announced that decision.

-Both Iran and Iraq had accepted United Nations Security Council Resolution 598, which would end the war on 8 August 1988.
-However, the National Liberation Army (or NLA, the MEK's military wing) seized the opportunity to attack central part of the Iran-Iraq border before the ceasefire came into effect.

-On 26 July the NLA seized Karand and Islamabad-e Gharb.
-The NLA's next target was Bakhtaran, but on July 29 they announced a voluntary withdrawal from Islmabad-e Gharb and Karand.
 Following Operation Mersad, Iranian officials ordered the mass execution of prisoners said to support the MEK.
-Ali Montazeri said the ministry of intelligence used Operation Mersad as a pretext to carry out the mass killings, which "had been under consideration for several years".
+Hussein-Ali Montazeri said the Ministry of Intelligence used Operation Mersad as a pretext to carry out the mass killings, which "had been under consideration for several years".